iMovR Lander Standing Desk Review

 As in many commercial fields, we see a continuous stream of new standing desk products in our test lab every month, including many “me too” products from countless copycat producers.
 Yes, there are the occasional few with one or two nice evolutionary enhancements like a new tabletop finish option or nicer hand controller plastics than last year’s model, but it has been several years since we’ve seen a truly revolutionary new entrant.

 The new Lander Desk from iMovR bristles with evolutionary enhancements, and it brings not one, but two new revolutionary developments to the fore, putting a significant distance between iMovR and its nearest competitors.
-We expect nothing less from iMovR, which introduced the revolutionary SteadyType® ergonomic keyboard tray for standing desks three years ago (and now also available as an add-on for other brands of standing desks with their Elevon™ Standing Desk Keyboard Tray), and stunning, ultra-durable 3D laminated surface finishes four years ago.
-Recently they even added 36 species/stain options in luxurious real wood, just for the Lander line, raising the bar substantially in the contest for “the best standing desk money can buy.”
+We expect nothing less from iMovR, which introduced their stunning, ultra-durable, healthcare-grade 3D laminated surface finishes in 2014 and revolutionary SteadyType® ergonomic keyboard tray for standing desks in 2015.
+In 2019 they added 38 species/stain options in luxurious real wood, just for the Lander line, raising the bar substantially in the contest for “the best standing desk money can buy.”

 In keeping with their reputation as the most innovative standing desk manufacturer, Seattle-based iMovR spent more than two years developing the Lander Desk.
-Their simple aim: to eliminate the #1 hesitation people have about switching to a standing desk, the hassle of assembling a 200 lb. desk by themselves (or finding someone to help them put it together), and the fear of a highly inconvenient disruption to their work should anything go wrong during assembly (hassles of dealing with warranty repair, shipping parts back and forth, loss of the use of their desk in the interim, etc.).
+Their simple aim: to eliminate the No. 1 hesitation people have about switching to a standing desk, the hassle of assembling a 200-pound desk by themselves, and the fear of an inconvenient disruption to their work should anything go wrong during assembly.

-In other words, their aim was to make the most reliable electric standing desk ever also the easiest ever to assemble.
-In this review we’ll see just how well they did at hitting the mark.
+In other words, their aim was to make the most reliable electric standing desk ever, as well as the easiest ever to assemble.
+In this review, we’ll see just how well they did at hitting that mark.

 Assembles in Minutes, No Tools Required

-This goal iMovR indeed achieved with flying colors, legitimizing the claim behind the name “Lander” – that is, this desk can literally be plugged in and used within minutes of landing at your doorstep.
-Where literally all other standing desks are essentially “IKEA kits,” to one degree or another, the Lander is so easy to put together even a kid could do it — or a business exec wearing an expensive suit, or heels and skirt — without the use of any tools whatsoever.
-No getting down on the floor to futz with Allen keys and screwdrivers, and no chance of accidentally installing the wrong bolt or destroying a desktop putting the wrong length screw through it.
+This goal iMovR indeed achieved with flying colors, legitimizing the claim behind the name “Lander” – that is, this desk can be plugged in and used within minutes of landing at your doorstep.
+Whereas all other standing desks are essentially “IKEA kits,” the Lander is so easy to put together even a kid could do it — or a business exec wearing an expensive suit, or heels and skirt — without the use of any tools.
+There is no need to get down on the floor to futz with Allen keys and screwdrivers, and no chance of accidentally installing the wrong bolt or destroying a desktop by putting the wrong length screw through it.

 The trick?
 The Lander’s frame, leg sockets, and controller are already attached to the bottom of the desktop.
 All the cables are neatly tacked down, and everything has been factory-tested before shipping to ensure a successful installation each and every time.

-The steps to assembling a Lander desk are remarkably simple (just watch the video).
-With the tabletop upside-down on the floor, insert the two legs into their respective receiving sockets.
-Then set a clamp over each receiving socket, insert the hard-plastic plug into the clamp and step on it to secure each firmly leg in place.
+The steps to assembling a Lander desk are simple (as you can see in the video).
 The connection is remarkably solid and perfectly aligned, as stable as any desk we’ve ever assembled with four to six bolts holding each leg in place.
-Lastly, attach the pigtail connector to each leg.
-Flip the desk over, plug it in, and you’re ready to stand.

 For buyers of a 59” or wider desk the crossbar makes for a very convenient channel for running some of your computer cables through to keep your desk looking tidy.
 This feature isn’t touted by iMovR because their smaller-sized desks don’t have this style of crossbar, but there’s no reason not to take advantage of it.
 Of course, iMovR also sells more robust cable management kits for those who have more gear to deal with.